Dynamically derived morphology from the recurrence patterns of close binary stars using Kepler data: Acknowledgements

 \section{Acknowledgements}

-We acknowledge the use of Kepler mission data in this work.
 This paper includes data collected by the Kepler mission and obtained from the MAST data archive at the Space Telescope Science Institute (STScI).
 Funding for the Kepler mission is provided by the NASA Science Mission Directorate.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.
-DP thanks ISRO-INDIA for support through the ISRO-RESPOND programme and IUCAA, for supporting collaboration and meetings.
-AK would like to thank IUCAA for support through a Post-Doctoral Fellowship, funded by the University Grants Commission (UGC).
+DP thanks ISRO-INDIA for support through the ISRO-RESPOND programme.
+DP, GA and SVG thank IUCAA for supporting collaborations and meetings.
+AK thanks IUCAA for support through a Post-Doctoral Fellowship, funded by the University Grants Commission (UGC).